cfengine/documentation/reference/common/defaults-in-common-promises.markdown

 ---
 layout: default
-title: defaults in common promises
+title: Defaults Promises
-categories: [Bundles for common,defaults in common promises]
+categories: [Reference, Bundles for Common, Defaults in common promises]
 published: true
-alias: Bundles-for-common-defaults-in-common-promises.html
+alias: reference-bundles-for-common-defaults-in-common-promises.html
-tags: [Bundles for common,defaults in common promises]
+tags: [reference, bundles, common, defaults, promises]
 ---

 ### `defaults` promises in \*

 Defaults promises are related to variables.
 If a variable or parameter in a promise bundle is undefined, or its value is defined to be invalid,